What is lambda in Python

 3

-…at the same time you can see that our code can become more difficult to read if we make the lambda expression more and more complex.
+You can also see that the code can become more difficult to read if you make the lambda expression too complex.

 As mentioned at the beginning of this tutorial: a lambda function can only have a single expression.
 This makes it applicable to a limited number of use cases compared to a regular function.